canonical/landscape-charm/HACKING.md

 N.B., It will deploy into a the current juju model.
 It uses the bundletester command to facilitate this. the `JUJU_MODEL` environment variable can be passed to specify a different model.
-It will use a number of machines to do this test -- it should work on a local environment (LXD), but could be quite resource intensive.
+It will use a number of machines to do this test -- it should work on a local controller (LXD), but could be quite resource intensive.